-To receive treatment from a qualified massage practitioner licensed by the state.
+To receive treatment from a qualified massage therapist licensed by the state.
 State licensing helps to ensure your safety, quality of service, and establishes legal and ethical accountability.
-All the practitioners at The Good Life Massage are licensed by the State of Washington.
+All the therapists at The Good Life Massage are licensed by the State of Washington.
 License numbers are published on our website for each therapist, and we can produce a copy of their licenses on demand.

 To receive all the benefits of massage, understanding the scope of massage as a medical treatment.
 Massage therapy is not a cure-all.
 It is for general wellness purposes, and this includes relief from muscular tension or spasms, improved flexibility, promotion of circulation of the blood and lymph, and stress reduction.

 To be touched only on the areas you specify, excluding genitals or breast tissue.